-The Wolper Law Firm is currently investigating claims against John James, a former Financial Advisor at Merrill Lynch in Golden Valley, Minnesota.
+The Wolper Law Firm, P.A. is currently investigating claims against John James, a former Financial Advisor at Merrill Lynch in Golden Valley, Minnesota.
 John James first entered the securities industry in 2003 and previously worked for Piper Jaffray.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 27, 2017, John James was sanctioned by FINRA for failing to appear and provide testimony pursuant to a FINRA subpoena.
 FINRA was investigating allegations that while employed at Merrill Lynch John James participated in unauthorized private securities transactions, also referred to as “selling away.”